 How Important Are My Test Scores?
-Article Type: Quick and Dirty
+Article Type: Panic Button

-Standardized tests are big and bad and scary and we hate them the way Gollum hates hobbits.
+Standardized tests are big and bad and scary and we hate them just as much as Gollum hates hobbits.
 They are, however, a fact of life, so you need to pull yourself together.
 How do you do that?

 Grab your Miley Cyrus mix tape and a virgin piña colada, because we've got a list for you.